netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 ## Grammar

-The CLI expects options, arguments, and sub-commands.
-The general options must precede the sub-command.
+The CLI expects options and sub-commands.
+The options must precede the sub-command.
 The default sub-command is `login`.
-Sub-commands too expect options and arguments which must follow the sub-command.
-The sub-commands are generally verbs that act upon an object e.g. `edit endpoint`, `list endpoints`.
+Sub-commands also expect options which must follow the sub-command.
+The sub-commands are generally verbs that act upon an object.
+For example: `edit endpoint` or `list endpoints`.

 ```bash
 nfctl OPTIONS SUB_COMMAND